-The second case, the failure of valuation, imposes the embed (which usually always exists).
-It is the structure of the representation that causes problems with the valuation, so the problem is the inappropriate rule used to evaluate the representation.
+The second case, the failure of valuation, imposes embedding.
+It's the inadequate valuation that causes problems.
 All the properties of the original system can be captured once one uses a modified valuation.
-It is not just hidden variables; it needs new rules to extract knowledge.
-This is what happens in realistic interpretations of quantum theory, and this is the point of the geometrical view.
-The trivial fiber bundle is imposed, but a curvature in the connection creates the phases by holonomy, following the Ambrose–Singer theorem.
-The geometrical point of view therefore changes the valuation function by a generator of non-classicality.
-It can be thought of as a curvature of the valuation on a set of classical objects.
-It is a modification of our classical laws by a hidden nature.
+It's not just hidden variables of the ontic representation; it also needs new rules to extract the probabilities.
+This is what happens in intrinsic-realistic interpretations of quantum theory, and this is the point of the geometrical view.
+The trivial fiber bundle is imposed, but curvature in the connection creates the phases by holonomy, following the Ambrose–Singer theorem.
+The geometrical view changes the valuation function by a generator of non-classicality.
+It can be thought of as curvature of the valuation on a set of classical objects.
+It's a modification of our classical laws by a hidden nature.

-I want to point out again that both notions are equivalent; it is just a matter of representation of a deeper phenomenon: contextuality.
-While there are no ways to differentiate between different representations by verifying that they aren't faithful to some level of reality yet to be explored, it doesn't make much difference what is actually going on.
+Both notions are equivalent, and one can argue that both causes can coexist.
+Choosing to what extent the topological and geometric causes generate non-classicality is just a matter of representing a deeper phenomenon: contextuality.
+While there are no ways to differentiate between different representations by verifying that they aren't faithful to some level of reality yet to be explored, for example, empirically verifying in which ontic representation the model works, it doesn't make much difference what is actually going on at the ontic level.